Institutional Review Board

 How do I apply?
 Back to Top

 The required initial application for research must be completed and signed.
-Please submit one original application with signatures and one copy of the signed, original application to the Chair of the IRB, Sister Bridget Connor.
+Please submit one original application with signatures and one copy of the signed, original application to the Chair of the IRB, Kwadwo Amankwa.
 Also submit an electronic copy to firstname.lastname@example.org.
 Both hard and electronic copies are required for an application to be considered.
 Upon submission, your application will be assigned a unique IRB number.
 Please refer to this number on all correspondence with the Board.

 How long does the IRB approval process take?
 Back to Top